Wallingford, CT (WFD)

 Wallingford, CT 06492

-Annual Station Ridership (2016): 9,377
+Annual Station Ridership (FY 2022): 7,141

-- Facility Ownership: Town of Wallingford
+- Facility Ownership: Connecticut Department of Transportation (CTDOT)

-- Parking Lot Ownership: Town of Wallingford
+- Parking Lot Ownership: Connecticut Department of Transportation (CTDOT)

-- Platform Ownership: Town of Wallingford, Amtrak
+- Platform Ownership: Connecticut Department of Transportation (CTDOT)

 - Track Ownership: Amtrak

-Dressed in then-fashionable French Second Empire garb, the symmetrical two story brick station is divided into three components to include a central waiting room flanked by projecting pavilions at the north and south ends.
+Dressed in then-fashionable French Second Empire garb, the symmetrical two-story brick station is divided into three components to include a central waiting room flanked by projecting pavilions at the north and south ends.
 To draw attention to the building’s grandeur and solidity, the corners of the pavilions are emphasized by large, dark colored stone quoins; for continuity of color and material palette, the stone is also used in the lintels and sills.
 A canopy supported by metal brackets runs around the entire structure.